-We’re watching the spring wheat green up while snow is still falling.
-But it won’t be long until everything is growing, including that Ohio agricultural affliction, “corn to the corners.”
+We’re watching the spring wheat green up along nearly empty roads, as everyone is social distancing and sheltering in place.
+It hardly seems like spring.
+But it is spring, and it won’t be long until everything is growing, including at Ohio agricultural affliction, “corn to the corners.”

 We saw a great example of it at a crossroads last fall, the practice of planting right up to the edge of a field.
 We can hardly blame the farmer, who has to maximize the land’s yield in order to stay in business (and to cover the payments on a $200,000 tractor).
 But corn to the corners – like planting trees and shrubs near the road – can play havoc with sightlines and can pose a real hazard to motorists.

 When an accident does happen, lawyers scramble to find as many defendants as possible, because usually, each defendant comes with his or her own insurance policy.
 As one old lawyer we practiced across from years ago, you have to “get the money flowing.”
 Nothing makes it flow like a whole passel of deep-pocket insurance companies lined up on the defendants’ side of the room.

 But what duty does a landowner have to people traveling by?
 After Margaret Sheley was killed when her automobile collided with Kimberly Cross’ vehicle at an intersection, her family decided to test those limits.
 They sued Cross, the County and Buryl and Hazel Grossman, who owned the land by the intersection.
 The Sheley family argued the Grossmans negligently planted crops on their land such that a motorist’s view of oncoming traffic at this intersection was impaired.
 The trial court held for the Grossmans, finding they owed no duty to Margaret Sheley.